Autumn breakfasts: easy recipes to start the day right

 For a change from coffee, try a ginger infusion: grate one centimeter of fresh ginger, pour 250 ml of boiling water, and steep for ten minutes.
 Add a squeeze of lemon and a spoon of honey.
 For cocoa lovers, heat 200 ml of milk with a spoon of pure cocoa powder and a pinch of cinnamon — no added sugar needed.
 These drinks support immunity and cut packaging waste when carried in a reusable thermos.

 Conclusion: A perfect autumn breakfast blends warmth, simplicity, and seasonality.
 These comforting recipes nourish body and mind while reducing waste and hidden sugars found in packaged foods.
+Pair your mornings with our zero-waste kitchen tips and seasonal soup recipes for complete sustainable eating.

 About the author: